Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 31 Oktober 2025 06.24.51 UTC
+- WIB: Jumat, 31 Oktober 2025 09.05.32 UTC
-- WITA: Jumat, 31 Oktober 2025 07.24.51 UTC
+- WITA: Jumat, 31 Oktober 2025 10.05.32 UTC
-- WIT: Jumat, 31 Oktober 2025 08.24.51 UTC
+- WIT: Jumat, 31 Oktober 2025 11.05.32 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: friendship
+Kategori: funny